• Home

 The hope was these two dosing regimens would be the same.
 The study used a calculation to determine, not that the study protocols were the same or equivalent; but that every 2 month dosing (B) is statistically non-inferior (not worse than) the monthly dosing (A).
 This type of trial has potential flaws, most importantly how the non-inferiority number is chosen.
 In this case it was set at 4%.
 That means one arm of the trial is considered “non-inferior” to the other if the difference between the outcomes is less than 4% (4 in each 100).

-Results: Group A (4 wks) Group B (8 wks)Number of people 523 522Failures (HIV broke through) 5 14
+Results: Group A (every 4 wks) Group B (every 8 wks)Number of people 523 522Failures (HIV broke through) 5 14

 The study was reported out as meeting the 4% noninferiority threshold because statistically the 2.7% (Group B- 14 people of 522) failure rate is not inferior (less than 4%) of the 1% (Group A- 5 people of 523) failure rate.